Complete Spin and Valley Polarization by Total External Reflection from Potential Barriers in Bilayer Graphene and Monolayer Transition Metal Dichalcogenides: Introduction

-The purpose of this Letter is first to show that the low symmetry of a 2D material with a randomly oriented potential barrier inevitably leads to valley polarized transmission and secondly to show that 100\% polarization is possible for all barrier orientations.
-In addition, detection of valley polarization is considered briefly.
-A second consequence of symmetry is that the transmitted valley swaps when a barrier is rotated by $\pm \pi/3$.
+The symmetry properties of the transmission coefficient are also relevant to detection of valley polarization.
+Although the Hamiltonian at an arbitrary barrier orientation has low symmetry, the trigonal symmetry of the constant energy contours leads to symmetry relations between the transmission coefficients for barriers of different orientation.
+The most important one is that the transmitted valley swaps when a barrier is rotated by $\pm \pi/3$.
 This means two valley polarizers may be used to demonstrate valley polarization in the same way that crossed Polaroid filters are used to demonstrate polarization of light.

+In summary, the objectives of this work are first, to show that valley asymmetric transmission is a consequence of the low symmetry of the total Hamiltonian.
+Secondly, to show that the barrier transmission coefficient in the regime of total external reflection exhibits large valley asymmetry in both BLG and TMDs.
+Thirdly, to show that it should be feasible to use this effect to realize a valley polarizer and finally to show that it should be feasible to demonstrate valley polarization with a crossed pair of valley polarizers.

-Existing work on valley polarization in 2D materials started with pioneering theoretical studies of valleytronics in monolayer graphene (MLG) \cite{Rycerz07, Xiao07}.
-Subsequently, valley polarization was explored theoretically in a wide range of geometries in MLG and BLG, \cite{Garcia08, Abergel09, Pereira09, Schomerus10, Park12, Chen16, Cresti08, Tkachov09, Gunlycke11, Koshino13} for example.
-However a valley polarizer has not yet been realized.
+Existing work on valley polarization in 2D materials started with pioneering theoretical studies of valleytronics in MLG \cite{Rycerz07, Xiao07}.
+Subsequently, ways of realizing a valley polarizer were explored theoretically in a wide range of geometries in BLG and MLG, refs. \cite{Garcia08, Abergel09, Pereira09, Schomerus10, Park12, Park15, Chen16, Cresti08, Tkachov09, Gunlycke11, Wu11, Koshino13} for example.
+Other valley dependent effects are also known \cite{Low10, Peterfalvi12, Zhang13}.
+In addition experimental studies of valley polarization in BLG have been published recently \cite{Li20, Gold21} and steps have been taken towards realizing a valley polarizer \cite{Chen20}.
 In TMDs, optically induced valley polarization has been achieved in MoS$_2$ \cite{Mak14} and valley-sensitive photocurrents have been observed \cite{Zhang19}.
 In addition there are theoretical predictions of spin-dependent refraction at domain boundaries \cite{Habe15} and small valley polarization in crystallographically oriented potential barriers \cite{Hsieh18}.
 However total external reflection in graphene and TMDs has not been investigated.
-The present work centers on BLG and TMDs as higher energies and potentials are needed to see the effects of trigonal warping in MLG \cite{Pereira09, Chen16}.
+The present work centers on BLG and TMDs where the predicted effects should be easy to observe.
+Higher energies and potentials would be needed in the case of MLG \cite{Pereira09, Chen16}.